illinois-cs415/illinois-cs415.github.io/index.md

 You will need to have access to a computer capable of running Unreal Engine. <br/>
 + You can test your computer by downloading and installing Unreal vesion 5.1.0 from [here](https://www.unrealengine.com/en-US/download) <br/>
 + You should choose the publishing license.
-+ Test your installation by starting work on [MP 1](https://illinois-cs415.github.io/assignments/mp1.html).

 If your computer is not capable of running Unreal, see the [Resources page](https://illinois-cs415.github.io/resources) for ways you can find a computer on campus running Unreal Engine.

 ## Assessments ##

-Assigned work will include 6 homework assignments, 2 "take home" exams, 2 programming assignments, and a final project.
+Assigned work will include 10 homework assignments, 2 exams, 2 programming assignments, and a final project.

 #### Bi-Weekly Homework ####
-There will be 6 short homework assignments on PrairieLearn.
+There will be 10 short homework assignments on PrairieLearn.
 This homework will be based on the lecture material.
 + You should budget an hour to complete a homework assignment.
 + Each homework can be retaken as many times as you wish for full credit.
 + The homwork is open web.